 At a time when the country is confronting three overlapping crises - as stated in the New York Times - the coronavirus, an economic collapse and a reckoning with racism and injustice, the American dream has become pure theory and only a dream, indeed.
 George Floyd’s murder while in police custody left the world in a state of shock.
 Or rather, just a part of the world; the part that believes in social justice and demands a change in the current socio-political climate.

-Police violence is structural in a country like USA where there is over 400 years of brutal repression.
+Police violence is structural in a country like the USA where there has been centuries of brutal repression.
 In fact, America boasts the most violent slavery system in history, which formed the basis of economic growth in the United States and England: from the indigenous people exploited to build settlements, to the black slaves used in plantations.

 On the 25th of May, the 46-year-old man was killed by a white police officer who pressed his knee into Floyd’s neck for 8 minutes and 46 seconds even when he was pleading for his life.
 We all know what happened after: his death set off protests that spread across the country in the blink of an eye.
 American citizens have streamed in the streets shouting Black Lives Matter and demanding justice.
 The truth is that we have seen riots against racism and police brutality before, starting in the 60s with the civil rights movement.
 Why was this time different?

 Beyond recent events, America was already facing a huge crisis, one of the biggest in its history.
 A sense of dissatisfaction was felt by the majority of its citizens.
 It all started with the current coronavirus pandemic that has been consuming the country with the worst COVID-19 outbreak on the planet, with over 2 million confirmed cases and - as of today - 117,527 victims.
 The US government refused to learn from other countries that were already fighting the virus and, in doing so, decided to dig its own graves.